Saba-Kublashvili/vps-virtual-parameter-synthesis/README.md

 Virtual Parameter Synthesis (VPS) experiments for improving the internal mathematical and reasoning capabilities of LLMs

 Here is link of colab's whole testing and experiments: https://colab.research.google.com/drive/1WpErVF1rGpzTJi_vm1doaG3N1_aBT1eS
+It's also used for our Idef-mathematics-s A6 model which was also built on Qwen model and it demostated +4-5% of reasoning on IMO inspired geometric problems compared to A5 model.
+Link to our Geometry Intelligence - https://idef-mathematics.com/

 ## Abstract